This recipe can be used on either bird. I based it on s basically my love of Peking duck.

 2 teaspoons sesame oil

-Remove all the giblets from the bird and cook them up for your dog, like I do for my buddy, Fellow.
+Remove any giblets from the bird and cook them up for your dog, like I used to do for my boy, Fellow.
 (Leave out anything with bones, of course.)

 Rub the soy sauce first all over the duck.
 (It will absorb the flavors better if you do it before you rub the bird with the oil.)
 Then rub the peanut oil all over the duck.

-Pre-heat the oven to 400 degrees.
+Pre-heat the oven to 400°.
 Place the duck in a pan lined with aluminum foil (cleanup will be easier.)

-Reduce the oven temperature to 250 once you put the duck in the oven, and then cook it low and slow for up to 4 hours…or more.
-You want that fat to melt away, leaving delicious tender duck meat behind.
+Reduce the oven temperature to 250° once you put the duck in the oven, and then cook it low and slow.
+You want that fat to melt away, leaving delicious tender duck meat behind, with a crispy skin.
+(And by all means, save the precious duck fat for future recipes.
+It’ll have that Cantonese flavor from the drippings, but that’s alright!)
+You might need to pour off some duck fat while cooking, if your tray isn’t very deep.

 Meanwhile, combine the hoisin sauce and sesame oil in a small bowl.
 When the duck is about 15 minutes away from being done (skin is crisp, juices run clear), brush it with the hoisin/sesame oil mixture.
 Cook it another 15 minutes until the bird has a nice dark glaze.